-Prior to founding InfluenceMap, Dylan established www.ekobai.com, an online marketplace for sustainable suppliers with over 75,000 members from around the world.
-Prior to this Dylan established a market-leading environmental consultancy in Tokyo which is now ERM Japan.
-While he grew up in Japan he is currently living in London.
-He holds a MSc in Environmental Technology from Imperial College and a PhD in Theoretical Physics from Kings College London.
+As well as having overall responbility for InfluenceMap's operations globally, Dylan manages the FinanceMap platform.
+Prior to co-founding InfluenceMap, Dylan established a market-leading environmental consultancy in Tokyo which is now ERM Japan.
+Dylan grew and led a 50-person team engaging in a wide variety of corporate and technical advisory work in Japan and Asia covering environmental audits, land remediation, corporate sustainability and climate strategies.
+Dylan grew up in Japan and is currently living in London.
+He holds a MSc in Environmental Technology from Imperial College and a PhD in Theoretical Physics and Mathematics from Kings College London.
+Dylan has a Erdős–Bacon number of 8.

 Az has over 30 years' design and creative direction experience working across various sectors.
 Clients including Channel 4, the BBC, the Department of Education and Skills, Pearson Education as well as the charity Shelter.
 Most recently, he has been working as a design consultant at the V&A Museum, designing and producing various innovative digital products and an award-winning online mapping solution .
 Other awards Az has won include two interactive BAFTAs, multiple British Interactive Multimedia awards and he has also been shortlisted for the RTS awards.